zenml-io/zenml/docs/book/stack_components/artifact_store.md

     ) -> Iterable[Tuple[PathType, List[PathType], List[PathType]]]:
         """Return an iterator that walks the contents of the given directory."""
 ```

+{% hint style="info" %}
+This is a slimmed-down version of the base implementation which aims to
+highlight the abstraction layer.
+In order to see the full implementation
+and get the complete docstrings, please check the source code on GitHub.
+{% endhint %}

+description: <!--- TODO: Short description about fileio --->

 ## List of available artifact stores